 A dynamic and vibrant youth ministry is one that is authentic, engaging, seeks to be in relationship with God, and emphasizes service.
 We encourage youth to ask questions, share doubts, and serve others.
 You are invited to join us for Sunday activities and special events throughout the year.
+For more information on our Youth programs, contact Patrick Landau, Director of Youth Ministries.

 Occasionally the youth have special Break Out times when we enjoy time together with those in our age and gender specific groups (middle school girls, middle school boys, senior high girls, and senior high boys).
 Two leaders guide the youth to connect with each other, grow in their personal and communal faith life, and have fun.